carter-yagemann/ARCUS/docs/arcus.md

 ## Plugins

 The analysis uses a plugin system to make extending easy.
-There are currently two kinds of plugins: **hooks** and **detectors**.
-Hooks provide angr `SimProcedure` classes to speed up analysis.
-Detectors scan each state for vulnerabilities and then analyze detections at the end.
+There are currently four kinds of plugins: **hooks**, **detectors**, **explorers**, and **prototypes**:

+* Hooks provide angr `SimProcedure` classes to speed up analysis.

+* Detectors scan each state for vulnerabilities and then analyze detections at the end.

+* Explorers guide the analysis down interesting nearby paths.

+* Prototypes define the parameters to functions captured as snapshots.

 Adding plugins is as simple as creating a Python file to the appropriate directory.
 The `__init__.py` script in each plugin directory will automatically handle loading and validating the plugins.
 You should not need to modify